Axway/open-banking-docs/content/en/docs/Overview/Integration/mutual-auth.md

 ---
 title: "Mutual authentication and certificate verification"
-linkTitle: "Mutual Authentication"
+linkTitle: "Mutual authentication"
 weight: 2
 date: 2021-06-22
 type: sequence
 ---

-Mutual Authentication is an important part of security in open banking.
+Mutual authentication is an important part of security in open banking.
 It is commonly implemented and is a component of Financial-grade API (FAPI).

 The flow is summarized as follows: